platformsh/platformsh-docs/docs/src/create-apps/dependency-updates.md

 You can then add a cron job to run your source operation once a day.

-Note that it’s best not to run source operations on your production environment, but rather on a dedicated environment where you can test changes.
+Note that it’s best not to run source operations on your production environment, but rather on a dedicated environment where you can test changes and handle conflicts.
+In the example below, a dedicated `update-dependencies` development environment has been set aside for this task.

 To set up a cron job to automatically update your dependencies once a day, use a configuration similar to the following: